tateisu/ScreenShotButton/README.md

 ![Screenshot_20191221_232724_jp juggler screenshotbutton](https://user-images.githubusercontent.com/333944/71309446-0b5cce00-244b-11ea-84c6-180f9b7e562c.jpg)

 ### Motivation
-I don't think this app has anything new, but I needed code that I can hack freely to solve problems on my device.
+I think this app has no something new, but I need codes that I can hack freely to solve problems on my device.